 Jonathan Spyer oversees the Forum's content and is editor of the Middle East Quarterly.
 Mr. Spyer, a journalist, co-founded the Middle East Center for Reporting and Analysis, reports for Janes Intelligence Review, writes a column for the Jerusalem Post, and is a contributor to the Wall Street Journal and The Australian.
 He frequently reports from Syria and Iraq.
 He has a BA from the London School of Economics, an MA from the School of Oriental and African Studies in London, and a PhD from the London School of Economics.
 He is the author of two books: The Transforming Fire: The Rise of the Israel-Islamist Conflict (2010) and Days of the Fall: A Reporter's Journey in the Syria and Iraq Wars (2017).

 Marilyn Stern runs MEF's monthly conference calls and is producer of its weekly radio show.
 She has written articles on national security topics for Front Page Magazine, The Investigative Project on Terrorism, and Small Wars Journal.

-Sam Westrop has headed Islamist Watch since March 2017, when MEF absorbed the counter-extremism unit of Americans for Peace and Tolerance (APT).
-Prior to this he was research director at APT, and ran Stand for Peace, a London-based counter-extremism organization monitoring Islamists throughout the UK.
-Mr. Westrop is a senior fellow at the Gatestone Institute.
-His writings have appeared at such publications as National Review, National Post, and The Hill, and he has appeared on dozens of television and radio stations, including BBC, Al Jazeera, and Newsmax.
+Sam Westrop has headed Islamist Watch since March 2017, when MEF absorbed the counter-extremism unit of Americans for Peace and Tolerance (APT), where he was the research director.
+Before that, he ran Stand for Peace, a London-based counter-extremism organization monitoring Islamists throughout the UK.

 Follow Sam Westrop on Twitter.